Missing a period doesn't always mean a woman is pregnant.

 Possible causes of primary amenorrhoea, when a woman never gets her first period, include:

-- Failure of the ovaries (female sex organs that hold eggs).
+- Failure of the ovaries, female sex organs that release eggs.

 - Problems in the central nervous system ( brain and spinal cord) or the pituitary gland (a gland in the brain that makes hormones involved in menstruation)